CrossTheRoadElec/Phoenix5-Documentation/source/ch05_PrepWorkstation.rst

 At this point it is recommended to create a simple template project and test deploy to the roboRIO.
 Be sure the DriverStation can communicate with the robot controller, and that DS message log is functional.

-.. note:: LabVIEW is versioned 2019 due to its release schedule.
-Therefore, LV2019 is used for the 2020 season.

 Test base FRC Installation - FRC C++ / Java
 ----------------------------------------------------------------------------------
 It is recommended to install the FRC Driver Station Utilities.
 This will install the Driver Station software, which is necessary for: